Slots

 Offsets all the nodes, flexbodies and props on the YZ axis, and offsets nodes, flexbodies and props in a mirrored fashion on the X axis

 Mostly interchangeable with nodeMove.
 Mostly required when it comes to wheels, where the X offset will move the nodes, flexbodies and props on each side equally further/close appart from the centerline.
+For flexbodies, the center is determined as having a 0 value on X axis in the “pos” argument, which is the default.
+This means that nodeOffset will not work correctly on flexbodies that have no set pos argument.

 You cannot use nodeOffset if one of the slots of the component you’re offsetting has a nodeOffset, as the second one will overwrite the first one.
 In this sort of application, you’ll have to use nodeMove on either component.